 While divorce and family law is similar across the nation, every state has its own unique law, which may or may not be the same as a neighboring state.
-While in most cases it makes sense to consult with a lawyer who is familiar with divorce law, it does help to have some personal working knowledge of your basic legal rights.
+While in most cases it makes sense to consult with a divorce lawyer who is familiar with the law, it does help to have some personal working knowledge of your basic legal rights.

 If you’re looking for information about Maryland divorce law, it’s a good idea to start at the root of the problem.

 - Do you have a question about your children and divorce?
 This is often related to child custody, child support and spousal support (alimony).
 It’s also about visitation and parenting plans.
 In Maryland, for example, the law defaults to both parents being responsible for the children, unless a judge orders otherwise.

 - Are you an unmarried parent with a partner who is seeking child support?
 Under Maryland law, both parents, whether married or not, have an obligation to support their children based on their individual ability to do so.

 - What happens to the family cabin?
 This is typically a property division question.
 In Maryland, property obtained prior to the marriage (including real estate) that isn’t given or titled to the other spouse, remains yours as “non-marital” property.

 Like most other states, Maryland is a “no-fault” divorce state, which means that you don’t have to prove, for example, that your spouse was cheating on you as grounds for divorce.
 If one person wants out of the relationship, that person can simply cite irreconcilable differences.

 You don’t have 100 percent control over how a relationship ends up.
 But you do have control over how your divorce case goes.
 That’s where an experienced Maryland divorce lawyer can truly help – helping to control your stress, delay and expense.
 For a free consultation, call 443-709-9999 or contact us online.